 Madagascar: Agriculture accounts for almost 30 per cent of GDP, 40 per cent of export earnings and employs more than 70 per cent of the labour force.
 About five per cent of the land area is cultivated at any given time, of which 16 per cent is irrigated.
 The average farm size is 1.3 hectares, with most farmers practising subsistence agriculture.
 Because of Madagascar's large variety of soil types and climatic diversity, farmers are able to grow temperate and tropical crops.
-Rice is the dominant food crop and is grown in the central plateau, eastern forests and lower river valleys and estuaries.
-Once self-sufficient, the country has been a net-importer of rice since 1980.
-Cassava, maize, sweet potatoes and yams are other staple crops grown.
+Cassava, maize, sweet potatoes and yams are main staple crops grown.
 Producing 60 per cent of the global supply, Madagascar is the largest producer of natural vanilla.
 Livestock are also an important income earner for many farmers, with about 60 per cent of rural families depending on livestock for part of their livelihood.
 Poverty, competition for land and government corruption have put pressure on the island's dwindling forests, home to almost all Madagascar's unique wildlife and key to its tourist industry.